 4. Exception from compliance

-Only the DIR Executive Director may grant an exception from complying with an accessibility rule, in accordance with the DIR Compliance Exception Procedure.
+Only DIR's Executive Director may grant an exception from complying with an accessibility rule, in accordance with the DIR Compliance Exception Procedure.

 EIR owners of inaccessible EIR shall submit an exception request to the executive director for each developed or procured EIR including outsourced development, which does not comply with appropriate standards and specifications.